 Let’s look at a basic fact: must of us know that, sometimes, when we’re discussing with our relatives or best friends, when we’re really trying to explain something to them, or explaining them another opinion, they might never agree or never really understand different concerns.
 Right?

-We can say that ‘friends or relatives’ are not ready to understand (even to listen, sometimes) a different opinion...
+Basically, we can say that our friends or relatives are not ready to understand (even to listen, sometimes) a different opinion.

 This relevant concern is, however, the reason ‘why’ I look for to work with children and not with adults.

 Because children love to play, children are sponges, they’re curious, innocent, amazing, they love to craft and have fun.